This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Many credit cards will offer you an attractive sign-up bonus.
 This is where you would earn a pretty hefty number of points for spending a certain amount of money within a specified timeframe.

-A sign-up bonus will look something like receive 60,000 points (or $600 cash back) by spending $4,000 within three months.
+A sign-up bonus will look something like receive 60,000 points by spending $4,000 within three months.
 That’s the current sign-up bonus for the Chase Sapphire Preferred card.

 You’ll be surprised how quickly you can reach a sign-up bonus!